huyuhuster/daisydoc/docs/start/create.md

 By default, when Jupyter Book builds your book, **notebooks will be executed and their outputs cached**.
 On subsequent builds, notebook pages will be re-executed only if their code has changed.

 :::{margin} ✨Notebooks with text files✨
 You can also store Jupyter Notebooks as markdown files or other text files.
-See [](../file-types/myst-notebooks.md) and [](../file-types/jupytext.Rmd).
 :::

-Any outputs generated by the notebook will be inserted into your built book (though they may not be in your input notebook).
-This way you do not need to store the notebook's outputs with your repository.
-See [](../content/execute.md) for more information.

-There are many other interesting things that you can do with notebook content as a part of your book.
-We recommend checking out [](../content/code-outputs.md) as well as [](../interactive/interactive.md) to get started with Jupyter notebooks.

 ### MyST Markdown Notebooks (`.md`, and other text formats)